Accessing COVID-19 public health supports for the territories, Nunavik and Nunatsiavut

 Territorial governments are responsible for primary care and public health for all residents of the territories.
 The Government of Quebec is responsible for Nunavik.
 The Nunatsiavut Government delivers public health whereas the Government of Newfoundland and Labrador is responsible for primary care.

-Supporting the territorial government response to COVID-19
+Supporting partners in the territories in responding to COVID-19

-The support focuses on 3 main areas.
+The support focuses on following 3 areas:

 - Indigenous Community Support Fund